 Q: Do I get paid for hosting students?

 A: Yes, host families are paid $625 per month per student for 10 months to help cover room and board.

 Q: What is the schedule?
 Am I responsible for orientating and welcoming them to the area before school starts?

-A: Marsha Thomas, EMS admissions counselor, and Sarah de Brun Mitch, international student advocate, work together to prepare for the students' arrival.
-The students will arrive a week to 10 days before school starts and take part in an orientation hosted by Ms. Thomas and Ms. Mitch.
-They coordinate with host families about all the logistics.
+A: Marsha Thomas, EMS admissions counselor, works with the students and host families to prepare for the students' arrival.
+The students arrive a week to 10 days before school starts and take part in an orientation hosted by Ms. Thomas, who coordinates with host families about all the logistics.

 Q: Is there support for host families throughout the year?
 How will I know what to do in particular situations?

-A: As international student advocate, Ms. Mitch provides support to host families as guests navigate a new culture and routines.
-She is available to help trouble shoot and answer questions.
-She also hosts perioid activities for the international students together and for the students with their host families to enjoy together.
+A: EMS provides support to host families as guests navigate a new culture and routines.
+Staff will help troubleshoot and answer questions, and provide occasional activities for international students.